shnCanos/mkSane-nixos/README.md

 - Probably more things

 Note:
-If you're using a shell other than bash (specifically nushell), add these two variables to your configuration:
+If you're using a shell other than bash (specifically nushell), add these variables to your configuration:

 ```nushell
 $env.LD_LIBRARY_PATH = "/run/current-system/sw/lib"